More than 300 migrants cross Channel on day seven-year-old girl drowns

 The Prime Minister is trying to revive the flagship asylum scheme – central to his pledge to stop Channel crossings – and prevent more legal challenges by pushing through legislation which will declare Rwanda a safe country while also ratifying a new treaty.

-The Rwanda Bill returns to the House of Lords on Monday, with a series of votes expected.
+The Rwanda Bill returned to the House of Lords on Monday, with a series of votes expected.

 The Law Society of England and Wales warned no evidence has so far been provided to demonstrate it is safe to send asylum seekers to Rwanda.